 An asthma action plan (AAP) is a set of medication changes custom designed for asthma patients in case of an asthma exacerbation.
 However, many asthma patients fail to utilize the plan due to the subjective nature of when to implement and insensitivity to early symptoms of an asthma exacerbation.
 Continuous monitoring of important indicators of asthma exacerbation such as: shortness of breath from decreased respiratory volumes, cough and wheeze allows real time detection of an asthma exacerbation and helps patients utilize their AAP in a timelier manner.
 The previous team developed an asthma shirt: a portable, affordable, and non-invasive means of monitoring asthma.
 There were some modifications of the microphones and electronic connections of the current device that needed to be made to allow the patient to notice their symptoms of an asthma exacerbation sooner and allow them to contact their physician for treatment.
-The new design was evaluated using a virtual testing method in PSpice and produced an oscillating curve around an average output voltage with peaks ranging in size; the trials were consistent with no variance.
+The new design was evaluated through testing with a young healthy adult male; the trials were independent of each other with no statistical significance between the means.
 This paper outlines the human subjects testing protocol and modifications that will be made in the future development of this device to be used as a screening tool in the clinic setting.